Sometimes you need to cleanse your colon or relieve a tough bout of constipation. An enema can clear your bowel and colon of fecal matter.

 You have a few choices as far as positions are concerned:

 To make the enema you should fill the enema bag with water that is about 102 degrees Fahrenheit.
 Install the hose, the clamp, and the tip onto the enema bag.
 Lubricate the tip so that it will insert easily.
-I recommend a water-based lubricant because they are condom safe and this may come in handy later.
+I recommend a water-based lubricant because it is condom safe (this may come in handy later).
 If you need more lubrication and won't have any trouble with a lubricant that harms condoms, petroleum jelly (Vaseline) will work better.

 As the tip is inserted, relax as it passes your sphincter.
 You might want to take a couple of deep breaths as it passes.
 Relax as your partner turns on the flow.
 Hang the enema bag about 1 foot to 18 inches above the anus.
 Hanging the bag higher will produce more pressure and flow, lower will produce less pressure and flow.
 Dropping the bag below the anus can result in back-flow during the procedure.
 This can be kind of messy.
 Open the clamp slowly.
 Don't try to give the entire enema at once.
 Sometimes it can take up to 15 minutes to administer.